igorski/weltkriegsimulator/README.md

 The _controllers_ are responsible for managing changes in the model and updating the appropriate views.
 These controllers are:

- * _GameController_ sets up the game, changes game world properties, delegates changes in game state
+ * _GameController_ sets up the game, changes game world properties, delegates changes in game state (through _GameActions.js_)
  * _InputController_ listens to keyboard/touch input and delegates these actions onto the Player
  * _RenderController_ maintains the zCanvas that will render all of the game's Actors on the screen
  * _ScreenController_ overlays different screens (e.g. title screen, game UI, high scores list)